CCHS will implant a microchip (identification chip) in your dog or cat for a fee of $20.00. An appointment is required. Call 217-344-7297.

 To make an appointment, call the shelter at 217-344-7297 during regular business hours.
 You will be transferred to extension #11 to leave a message, and a member of our Medical staff will call you back to make the arrangements.

-Dogs - Champaign County Animal Control will spay/neuter all Pit Bulls/Pit Mixes for $20.00.
+Dogs - Champaign County Animal Control will spay/neuter all Pit Bulls/Pit Mixes for $25.00.
 This includes vaccines and Rabies registration.
 Animal Control also offers low cost spays/neuters for other breeds of dogs.
 Price depends on size.
 Contact Animal Control at 217-384-3798.
+Note: As of mid-July, 2017, this program is temporarily suspended while Champaign County Animal Control seeks a new staff veterinarian.

-Through the State of Illinois Animal Population Control Program, eligible pet owners can obtain spay/neuter surgery for a $15.00 co-pay, from participating private practice veterinary clinics or at CCHS.
+Cats and Dogs - Through the State of Illinois Animal Population Control Program, eligible pet owners can obtain spay/neuter surgery for a $15.00 co-pay, from participating private practice veterinary clinics or at CCHS.
 View the program brochure.
 Download a Voucher Application Here.
+This program was suspended as of December 31,2015, due to lack of State funds.
+The State originally intended to resume services in July 2016, but the program remains suspended at this time.

 CCHS is an open admission shelter that accepts all companion animals from owners who feel that this their best option.
 For more information, see our Surrendering an Animal page.